znd4/znd4.github.io/_posts/2023-05-07-serimats-submission.markdown

 3. If there is such a _goal mismatch_ between a planning agent and its training system and the planning agent undergoes a distributional shift (e.g. an artificial planning agent is deployed into a production environment), there is a decent chance that the capabilities of the planning agent will generalize, but its goal will not.
 In this situation, a planning agent would then pursue its goal that could be arbitrarily different from
 4. If we perfectly implement contemporary generalizability techniques in an attempt to eliminate the goal mismatch between the planning agent and its training process, and the agent meets certain conditions, we could encounter systems that, while they think they are in a training environment, attempt to pursue the goal of the training system instead of their internal goal, so that the training system (and the programmers who build it) are unable to change the internal goal of the agent with behavior-based update functions (e.g. gradient descent over an output-based cost function).
 I'm going to call this situtation _misleading compliance_.

-Of the arguments for these claims, 1's is probably the least "important" to me, because it seems to me like it shouldn't require much work to convince someone in 2023 that large models could implement planning / search / optimization.
+Of the arguments for these claims, 1's is probably the least "[important](2023-05-05_important.md)" to me, because it seems to me like it shouldn't require much work to convince someone in 2023 that large models could implement planning / search / optimization.
 As such, I'm going to skip 1's argument.

 ### Goal mismatch

-Here are some of the arguments that Hubinger et al present in favor of the likelihood of goal mismatch between planning agents and their training systems.
+Here are some of the arguments that Hubinger et al present in favor of expecting goal mismatch between planning agents and their training systems.

 #### Unidentifiability